 If it is a managed third stage, and placenta delivery takes more than 30 minutes after the baby is out, the risk of heavy bleeding increases significantly.
 Excessive blood loss during the first 24 hours after delivery is called Primary Postpartum Hemorrhage (PPH) (6).

-If there are still small fragments left in the uterus, it can lead to heavy bleeding and infections later though it occurs in just one percent of all the births (7).
+If there are still small fragments left in the uterus, it can lead to heavy bleeding even after three to seven days of delivery and infections later though it occurs in just one percent of all the births (7).
 This condition is called Secondary Postpartum Hemorrhage.

 If your third stage of labor is taking time, you should try to breastfeed your little one or rub your nipples so that oxytocin hormone releases.
 It causes contractions in the uterus and helps in birthing the placenta and membranes (8).
 You should also try to change your position by turning upright so that gravity helps in expelling the placenta.